dergigi/dergigi.github.io/collections/bitcoin/_posts/2023-04-02-nostr-swarm-highlights.md

 ### A nostr Reader

 The beauty of nostr is that it is not a platform.
-It's a protocol, which means that you don't have to sign up for it\-\--you can create an identity yourself.
+It's a protocol, which means that you don't have to sign up for it---you can create an identity yourself.
 You don't have to ask for permission; you just do, without having to rely on the benevolence of whatever dictator is in charge of the platform right now.